-Once you have identified where the firm is on the attribute, you will be able to see from the later descriptions the actions which you might need to take to turn this venture into one that you would be happy to invest in.
+Once you have identified where the firm is on the attribute, you will be able to see from the later descriptions the actions which you might need to take to turn this venture into one which will attract Angel or VC investment.

-A Awareness and Alignment
+Awareness and Alignment

-investment is beneficial for ngel many businesses, but it is not for everyone.
+VC investment beneficial for and is businesses, for but it is not everyone.
 In fact, it may directly contradict some shareholder's plans for the business.
-At the same time, the venture may be inappropriate for an external Angel investment.
-What is clear is that the shareholders and senior management team should understand the domain and objectives of the Angel investor and seriously consider whether they are willing to meet the conditions and obligations inherent in that type of investment.
-The business which is able to show the potential and growth performance sought by an Angel investor would stand a good chance of gaining Angel investment, but the conditions which come along with the investment may still be unacceptable to the business.
+At the same time, the venture may be inappropriate for an external investment.
+What is clear is that the shareholders and senior management team should understand the domain and objectives of the Investor and seriously consider whether they are willing to meet the conditions and obligations inherent in that type of investment.
+The business which is able to show the potential for a successful exit sought by an Investor would stand a good chance of gaining Angel or VC investment, but the conditions which come along with the investment may still be unacceptable to the business.
 Thus some education in this area is certainly beneficial for anyone considering this type of investment.

-Once the nature of an Angel investment is understood, there still needs to be a clear understanding on the part of the shareholders and management as to the objectives to be achieved through the investment.
-Those objectives need to be aligned closely with those of the Angel investor.
+Once the nature of an Angel or VC investment is understood, there still needs to be a clear understanding on the part of the shareholders and management as to the objectives to be achieved through the investment.
+Those objectives need to be aligned closely with those of the Investor.

 A1.
-Majority shareholders agree on Angel financing strategy
+Majority shareholders agree on an external equity financing strategy

-The obvious implications of an Angel investment are:
+The obvious implications of an external investment are:

 - A dilution in existing shareholders' equity. - Some constraints on executive decision-making, especially with regard to the issue of shares, extensions of debt and executive remuneration. - Management will be expected to agree to various performance targets.
-Failure to achieve those may result in a loss of voting rights, termination of management contracts and the business being sold. - Internal systems will become more formal and a higher emphasis will be placed on record keeping, governance and compliance. - A formal Board of Directors will be required (if it does not exist already) and the Angel investor will almost certainly want at least one position on that Board. - An exit strategy for the Angel investor will most likely have to be achieved within 3-7 years.
+Failure to achieve those may result in a loss of voting rights, termination of management contracts and the business being sold. - Internal systems will become more formal and a higher emphasis will be placed on record keeping, governance and compliance. - A formal Board of Directors will be required (if it does not exist already) and the Investor will almost certainly want at least one position on that Board. - An exit strategy for the Investor will most likely have to be achieved within 3-7 years.
 This may be in the form of a buyback, trade sale or IPO. - Additional rounds of capital injection may be required from Angels or a VC.

 The majority shareholders need to seriously consider the implications on their own ownership positions and, where appropriate, their roles as managers and directors.
-The majority shareholders need to agree on the need for the Angel investment for there to be an effective plan to proceed to raise the investment.
+The majority shareholders need to agree on the need for the external investment for there to be an effective plan to proceed to raise the investment.

-- 1. No discussions have been undertaken with or between the major shareholders. - 2.
-Majority shareholders have talked about taking on an Angel investment but have not taken the discussions seriously or established any consensus about timing.
+- Discussions have not been undertaken with or between the major shareholders. - 2.
+Majority shareholders have talked about taking on an external investment but have not taken the discussions seriously or established any consensus about timing. - 3.
+The shareholders have agreed on raising external capital but as yet have not decided on a strategy.

-- 3. The shareholders have agreed on raising Angel capital but as yet have not decided on a strategy. - 4.
-The majority shareholders have agreed how they will approach the project of raising Angel capital and have formulated a strategy but have not taken professional advice on whether the strategy has a reasonable chance of success. - 5.
+- 4. The majority shareholders have agreed how they will approach the project of raising external capital and have formulated a strategy but have not taken professional advice on whether the strategy has a reasonable chance of success. - 5.
 The majority shareholders have refined a strategy in conjunction with a professional advisor.